 - Requirements management

 - Live Day 3:

 - Risk identification

 - Mock exam

 - Exam and revision tips

 After the Live event, learners will progress on to the PMQ exam.
-The PMQ exam is typically scheduled the next working morning following the Live event.
+The PMQ exam is typically scheduled for 2 working days after the live event commencing at 1pm.

 - The APM PMQ exam is a 3 hour and 15 minute closed-book examination.